Freetrappers Club - Range is located at:

 different rifle events, trade gun, pistol & both breach and muzzleloader

 In the fall the first Sunday of October we have our annual three day

-have novelty steel rifle, pistol, and trade gun matches as well as
+have novelty steel rifle, pistol, and trade gun matches.

 a French word roughly meaning meeting or gathering was used in the fur